coin-or/coin-or.github.io/pages/user/user_introduction.md

 the GCC compilers) come with [Git for Windows](https://git-scm.com/download/win).

-WSL is a great option if you already know your way around Unix and want a siilar experience in a Windows environment.
+WSL is a great option if you already know your way around Unix and want a similar experience in a Windows environment.
 WSL gives you access to a full Linux environment within Windows (essentially a Linux VM).
 If you go the route of using WSL, then once you install WSL, you can simply open a WSL terminal and follow the Linux instructions from there.